agilentia/teamreporter/README.md

 # Boomerang

-[Boomerang](https://github.com/agilentia/teamreporter) is an application that helps you to get status updates and reports from your team in an easy and automated way.
+[Boomerang](https://github.com/agilentia/teamreporter) is an application that helps you to get status updates from your team in an easy and automated way.

 Boomerang was inspired by [Teamreporter](http://www.teamreporterapp.com/), which ended its operations in 2016-April.